SayedGaffar/Customer-Churn-Analysis/README.md

 Built visual KPIs and dynamic charts (bar, donut, line) to represent churn distribution.

 Enabled cross-filtering and drill-down analysis by demographic and financial metrics.

+i have attached my Power BI dashbaord you can interact with it..